 But if you are dedicated on entering the U.S. so soon and cannot afford to wait, or the reason given for the denial is not as easily fixed, you may explore another nonimmigrant visa option.
 You can consult an expert immigration attorney to guide you on the best visa option.

 If You Are In the United States

-If you are already in the United States on a legal status, your employer may also file a new I-129 petition on your behalf, provided the initial rejection issues can be corrected.
-However, if the deficiencies not easily corrected, you may want to consider extending your current status or changing to another status.
+If you are already in the United States on legal status, your employer may also file a new I-129 petition on your behalf, provided the initial rejection issues can be corrected.
+However, if the deficiencies are not easily corrected, you may want to consider extending your current status or changing to another status.
 To achieve this, your employer will also need to file another I-129 petition requesting for either a change to a new status or an extension of your current status.